History of the Hermès Picotin

 Hermès Picotin Prices and Secondary Market Value

-Because the Picotin is a non-quota style, it’s often purchased by collectors looking to build a purchase history with Hermès—a first step toward acquiring rarer pieces like the Birkin or Kelly.
+Because the Picotin is a non-quota style, it is frequently acquired by collectors seeking an accessible entry point into Hermès ownership, often a first step toward acquiring rarer pieces like the Birkin or Kelly.

 On the secondary market, Sotheby’s has sold nearly $2 million worth of Picotin bags since 2021, underscoring its enduring appeal.
 Notably, the Picotin 18 accounts for roughly 75% of total Picotin sales, a testament to its perfect balance of size, functionality, and desirability.